SJSU272LabF17/SmartHome/README.md

 Homeassistant keeps the Logs and Data values for all the registered devices at home and the attached sensors:
 ![screen shot 2017-12-11 at 6 46 11 pm](https://user-images.githubusercontent.com/32425619/33865463-b4c5e55e-dea6-11e7-833b-1c9ecea96325.png)

-Architecture Diagram for the Samrt Home:
+## Architecture Diagram for the Samrt Home:
 ![architecture](https://user-images.githubusercontent.com/32425619/33865056-ce0b5640-dea4-11e7-8f9b-0f9b34b82080.png)

 ## Encryption:
 * We used the Let's Encrypt open source service to get the SSL/TLS encryption for our Homeassistant URL.
 * We have also disabled the brute froce possiblity by banning the IP to access the URL if it exceedes the allowed number of attempts for login.
-Here user can control everything anywhere to make sure that one is completely aware of any activity going around at one’s home.

 ## Cloud MQTT Server:
 * We used the free cloud hosting (Cloud MQTT) to publish and subscribe messages between attached devices, sensors and Homeassistant.